elasticio/csv-component/README.md

 ### Write CSV attachment

+* `Include Header` - this select configures output behavior of the component.
+If option is `Yes` or no value chosen than header of csv file will be written to attachment, this is default behavior.
+If value `No` selected than csv header will be omitted from attachment.

 This action will combine multiple incoming events into a CSV file until there is a gap of more than 10 seconds between events.
 Afterwards, the CSV file will be closed